 Mr. Sammurtok: Thank you, Mr. Speaker.
-My colleague representing Tununiq has been a sound voice for her community to respect the need of a new water treatment plant.
+My colleague representing Tununiq has been a strong voice for her community in respect to the need for a new water treatment plant.

 Can the minister provide an update today on the tendering process for the design and construction of a new water treatment plant for Rankin Inlet?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-I thank the member again for being a strong advocate for his community, and many other communities are anticipating water treatment, either upgrades or new plants, facilities.
-For Rankin Inlet, we are anticipating that detailed work will take place in early this year.

-We have the business case that has been done and recommended schematic design and a new water intake pump house water treatment facility and distribution pump house and treated water storage tank, but it was trying to proceed with that project as well, full steam ahead, just the same way as the utilidor project.
+I thank the member again for being a strong advocate for his community, and many other communities are anticipating water treatment, either upgrades or new plants or facilities.
+For Rankin Inlet, we are anticipating that detailed work will take place early this year.
+We have the business case that has been done and recommended schematic design and a new water intake pump house, water treatment facility, distribution pump house, and treated water storage tank. but we are trying to proceed with that project as well, full steam ahead, just the same way as the utilidor project.
 Thank you, Mr. Speaker.